E Minor

 How to play E minor on the piano

 For beginners, playing the E minor chord may be easy, as it features no black keys.
-To find the root of the chord, look for the black keys in groups of two on the keyboard.
-Just to the right of these black keys, you'll find the E, the root of E minor.
+To play the chord, start by finding its root: E. Look for the black keys in groups of two on the keyboard.
+The white key directly to the right of these black keys is E.

 B - Fifth finger (5)